 |Topics in Information Systems|

 |Total Credit Hours||27|

-INTE 3001.
-Introduction to Information Technology.
+INSY 3001.
+Introduction to Information Systems.
 3 cr. hrs.

 Provides future information systems users with a broad overview of information systems and applications used in organizations.
 Topics include: the impact of technology on business, the software development life cycle, introduction to databases, business intelligence and analytics, introduction to enterprise architecture, innovation, infrastructure (Cloud), networking, security, ethical use of information systems, and other business software applications.
 Students are involved in designing and creating a database system.
 Prereq: Jr. stndg.